 - We are an early stage company with a history of losses and expect to incur significant expenses and continuing losses for the foreseeable future. - We may be unable to adequately control the costs associated with our operations. - We have yet to achieve positive operating cash flow and, given our projected funding needs, our ability to generate positive cash flow is uncertain. - Our financial results may vary significantly from period to period due to fluctuations in our operating costs, product demand and other factors. - Our business plans require a significant amount of capital.
-In addition, our future capital needs may require us to sell additional equity or debt securities that may dilute our stockholders or introduce covenants that may restrict our operations or our ability to pay dividends. - Our limited operating history makes evaluating our business and future prospects difficult and may increase the risk of your investment - We previously identified material weaknesses in our internal control over financial reporting.
-If we are unable to remediate the material weaknesses, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect our business and stock price. - If we fail to manage our growth effectively, we may not be able to design, develop, manufacture, market and launch our electric vehicles ("EVs") successfully. - Our ability to develop and manufacture EVs of sufficient quality and appeal to customers on schedule and on a large scale is unproven and still evolving. - We have no experience to date in high volume manufacture of our EVs. - We will depend initially on revenue generated from a single EV model and in the foreseeable future will be significantly dependent on a limited number of models. - We may fail to attract new customers in sufficient numbers or at sufficient rates or at all or to retain existing customers. - We may experience significant delays in the design, production and launch of our EVs, which could harm our business, prospects, financial condition and operating results. - Increases in costs, disruption of supply or shortage of materials, in particular for lithium-ion battery cells, could harm our business. - A consumer subscription model is different from the predominant current distribution model for automobile manufacturers, which makes evaluating the impact of a subscription model on our business, operating results and future prospects difficult.
+In addition, our future capital needs may require us to sell additional equity or debt securities that may dilute our stockholders' equity or introduce covenants that may restrict our operations or our ability to pay dividends. - Our limited operating history makes evaluating our business and future prospects difficult and may increase the risk of your investment. - We previously identified material weaknesses in our internal control over financial reporting.
+If we are unable to remediate the material weaknesses, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect our business and stock price. - If we fail to manage our growth effectively, we may not be able to design, develop, manufacture, market and launch our electric vehicles ("EVs") successfully. - Our ability to develop and manufacture EVs of sufficient quality and appeal to customers on schedule and on a large scale is unproven and still evolving. - We have no experience to date in high volume manufacture of our EVs, and when we manufacture, we will be manufacturing at least in part with a contract manufacturing partner with whom we have not previously worked. - We will depend initially on revenue generated from a single EV model and in the foreseeable future will be significantly dependent on a limited number of models. - We may fail to attract new customers in sufficient numbers or at sufficient rates or at all or to retain existing customers. - We may experience significant delays in the design, production and launch of our EVs, which could harm our business, prospects, financial condition and operating results. - Increases in costs, disruption of supply or shortage of materials, in particular for lithium-ion battery cells, could harm our business. - A consumer subscription model is different from the predominant current distribution model for automobile manufacturers, which makes evaluating the impact of a subscription model on our business, operating results and future prospects difficult.
 In addition, the novel approach of offering a subscription directly from an OEM may never achieve the level of market acceptance necessary to achieve profitability.

-- We face legal, regulatory and legislative uncertainty in how our go-to-market models will be interpreted under existing and future law and we may be required to adjust our consumer business model in certain jurisdictions as a result. - The automotive market is highly competitive, and we may not be successful in competing in this industry.
+- We face legal, regulatory and legislative uncertainty in how our go-to-market models will be interpreted under existing and future law and we may be required to adjust our consumer business model in certain jurisdictions as a result. - We face risks and uncertainties related to litigation, regulatory actions and government investigations and inquiries. - The automotive market is highly competitive, and we may not be successful in competing in this industry.